dart-lang/language/working/augmentation-libraries/feature-specification.md

 ## Changelog

+### 1.25

+*   Clarify that augmentations can occur in the same type-introducing declaration body, even in a non-augmenting declaration.
+*   Update some occurrences of old terminology with new terms.

 ### 1.24

 *   Allow augmentations which only alter the metadata and/or doc comments on various types, and specify behavior.

 ### 1.23

 *   Change `augmented` operator invocation syntax to be function call syntax.

 ### 1.22